Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Introduction

-As already mentioned, the interest in understanding two-time distribution of the passage time profile started from different initial conditions is rather recent.
-The first published, partly rigorous, study on this problem was by Ferrari and Spohn \cite{FS16} who studied the time correlations for Exponential LPP started from step, flat or stationary initial conditions.
+As already mentioned, the interest in understanding two-time distributions of the passage time profile started from different initial conditions is rather recent.
+It started from studies of the time correlations, experimentally by Takeuchi and Sano \cite{takeuchi2012evidence}, and numerically by Singha \cite{singha2005persistence} for the step initial condition.
+The first published mathematical study on this problem was by Ferrari and Spohn \cite{FS16}, who studied the time correlations for exponential LPP started from step, flat or stationary initial conditions.
 Using a variational problem involving Airy processes they conjectured two asymptotic expansions (in the $\tau\to 0$ and $\tau\to 1$ limits in our notation) for the two time covariance for the step and flat initial conditions and an exact expression for the stationary initial condition.
-Around the same time, the exponents conjectured in \cite{FS16} was rigorously obtained for the step initial condition in the related model of Brownian last passage percolation in the unpublished work \cite{CH14+}.
+Around the same time, for the step initial condition, the exponents conjectured in \cite{FS16, takeuchi2012evidence, singha2005persistence} was rigorously obtained in the related model of Brownian last passage percolation in the unpublished work \cite{CH14+}.
 This employed the Brownian Gibbs property of the associated line ensemble as mentioned above.
-For the step and stationary initial conditions, the conjectured expansion of \cite{FS16} was made rigorous in \cite{FO18}, who in particular showed, among other things, that
+For the step and stationary initial conditions, the conjectured expansion of \cite{FS16} was made rigorous in \cite{FO18}, who in particular showed, among other things, that for the correlation coefficient ${\rm Corr}(T_{\mathbf{0},\mathbf{n}}, T_{\mathbf{0},\tau\mathbf{n}}) = \frac{\Cov(T_{\mathbf{0},\mathbf{n}}, T_{\mathbf{0},\tau\mathbf{n}})}{\sqrt{\Var(T_{\mathbf{0},\mathbf{n}})\Var(T_{\mathbf{0},\tau\mathbf{n}})}}$,

+Here and throughout the paper, by $\Theta(x)$ we denote a positive quantity whose ratio to $x$ is bounded away from zero and infinity.

-A finite $n$ version of the same result was independently obtained in \cite{BG18} for the step initial condition using moderate deviation estimates for point-to-point passage times in Exponential LPP together with the understanding of transversal fluctuations and coalescence of geodesics.
+A finite $n$ version of the same result was independently obtained in \cite{BG18} for the step initial condition using moderate deviation estimates for point-to-point passage times in exponential LPP together with the understanding of transversal fluctuations and coalescence of geodesics.
 For the flat initial condition, the $\tau\to 1$ limit also gives the same asymptotics as above and this was also established in \cite{FO18}.
 It remained to get the $\tau\to 0$ asymptotics for the flat initial condition, which was conjectured to have a different exponent.
 This is accomplished in Theorem \ref{t:main}.